 Stonewater Consulting Group (SCG) considers the post-GFC landscape in Australia and asks “which candidates came out winners”?

-Just over one year ago, the “Group of 20” meeting in London ended with a grand declaration of unity in the face of the global financial crisis.
+Back in 2009, the “Group of 20” meeting in London ended with a grand declaration of unity in the face of the global financial crisis.
 Underpinning this triumph was a denouncing of free-market thinking, greed, and self-regulation.
-British Prime Minister Gordon Brown joined Kevin Rudd in pinning the crisis on "wild corporate cowboy behaviour" and dramatically the business world shifted their attention from growth to survival.
+British Prime Minister Gordon Brown joined Kevin Rudd in pinning the crisis on “wild corporate cowboy behaviour” and dramatically the business world shifted their attention from growth to survival.
 Inevitably, one of the survival strategies high on the priority list and implemented with an almost religious fervour was “organisational restructure”.
-A year later, we wonder: did it work and what was the outcome?
+Years later, we wonder: did it work and what was the outcome?

 Changing a company’s organizational structure is a tool that many businesses employed during the GFC to improve their company’s performance.
 But recent research by Bain & Co suggests that most of these reorganizations accomplished very little.
 Some even made matters worse.
 With the obvious knee jerk reaction to use restructure as the tool for the GFC solution, Bain & Co found that 4 breakdowns commonly occurred, which only served to deepen the crisis rather than act as a solution.
 These were (or are):

 Decision ambiguity — nobody is quite sure who should play what role in major decisions.
 So no one makes a decision.
 Or else multiple people assume the role of “decider” and work at cross purposes.

 Data dysfunction — the information needed to support major decisions isn’t available at the right time or in the right form.
 So people are left trying to make decisions in the dark, or else they’re swamped with more data than they can possibly decipher and use.